 Half a century of conflict caused serious damage to the environment but in some areas prevented deforestation in what is a global biodiversity hotspot.
 Pollution has been caused by deliberate attacks on oil infrastructure and aerial herbicide use, and mercury emissions from gold mining are an ongoing problem.
-The peace agreement has created new threats to Colombia’s ecosystems as access to forest areas increases and land use changes.
+The peace agreement has created new threats to Colombia’s ecosystems as access to forest areas increased and land use changes accelerated deforestation rates.
+Read the Colombia briefing.

 Colombia’s environment has suffered widespread and severe damage as a result of half a century of armed conflict.
 With a peace agreement with FARC on the table, the government has been reviewing the financial costs of the damage – and the economic and environmental benefits of peace.